Professor of Sociology

 Select Academic Awards

-- Fund for Faculty and Curriculum Development (with Kara Beauchamp), Cornell College.
-2014.
+- Fund for Course Development (with Kara Beauchamp), Cornell College.
+2014

 - Campbell McConnell Sabbatical Fellowship, Cornell College.
 2011